Mental Health Commission

 Older Adults

-Older adults can be exposed to a variety of risk factors that can increase their vulnerability to mental health issues, including chronic pain, loss of a partner or friends, dependence on others, loss of autonomy, and loneliness.
+Older adults can be exposed to a variety of risk factors that can increase their vulnerability to mental health issues.
+These can include:

 Older adults in aged care and other supported accommodation settings are also at increased risk of mental health issues.